-> - Theoretical reasoning: understood as encompassing formal epistemology as well as inference methods and their application to contemporary mathematics, science and medicine.
-Led by David Corfield, Jason Konek and Jon Williamson.
-We run the Centre for Reasoning and the Reasoning Club and edit the monthly philosophy gazette, The Reasoner.
+- Theoretical reasoning: understood as encompassing formal epistemology as well as inference methods and their application to contemporary mathematics, science and medicine.
+Staff include David Corfield, Graeme A. Forbes, Jason Konek and Jon Williamson.
+We run the Centre for Reasoning and the Reasoning Club and host the monthly philosophy gazette, The Reasoner.

 We have several additional areas of shared expertise:

-Aesthetics.
-Edward Kanterian, Simon Kirchin, Todd Mei and Lubomira Radoilska.
+- Aesthetics: Edward Kanterian, Simon Kirchin, Todd Mei, Lauren Ware and Lubomira Radoilska.

-Epistemic norms: including epistemic consequentialism.
-Kristoffer Ahlstrom-Vij, Jason Konek, Michael Wilde and Jon Williamson.
+- Epistemic norms: Graeme A. Forbes, Jason Konek, Lubomira Radoilska, Michael Wilde and Jon Williamson.

-Philosophy of medicine: including psychiatry, psychology and medicine, and medical methodology.
-David Corfield, Camillia Kong, Veli-Pekka Parkkinen, Lubomira Radoilska, Christian Wallmann, Michael Wilde and Jon Williamson.
+- Philosophy of medicine: Including psychiatry, psychology and medicine, and medical methodology.
+David Corfield, Veli-Pekka Parkkinen, Lubomira Radoilska, Christian Wallmann, Michael Wilde and Jon Williamson.

 See the staff pages for individual researchers’ interests.